-Web data extraction possess tremendous applications in the business world.
-There are businesses that function solely based on data, others use it for business intelligence, competitor analysis and market research among other countless use cases.
+Web data extraction possesses tremendous applications in the business world.
+Some businesses function solely based on data, others use it for business intelligence, competitor analysis, and market research among other countless use cases.
 While everything is good with data, extracting massive data from the web is still a major roadblock for many companies, more so because they are not going through the optimal route.
 We decided to give you a detailed overview of different ways by which you can extract data from the web.
 This could help you make the final call while evaluating different options for web data extraction.

 1. Build it in-house